Palestinian refugees

-As of 2019, more than 5.6 million Palestinians were registered with UNRWA as refugees, of which more than 1.5 million live in UNRWA-run camps.
-The term "Palestine refugee" does not include internally displaced Palestinians, who became Israeli citizens, or displaced Palestinian Jews.
-According to some estimates, as many as 1,050,000–1,380,000 people, who descend from displaced people of Mandatory Palestine are not registered under UNRWA or UNHCR mandates.
+As of 2019, more than 5.6 million Palestinians were registered with UNRWA as refugees, of whom more than 1.5 million were living in UNRWA-run camps; UNRWA's assistance is limited to Palestinian refugees and their descendants living in the occupied Palestinian territories (West Bank and Gaza Strip), Lebanon, Jordan, and Syria.
+According to some estimates, as many as 1,050,000 to 1,380,000 people who are descendants of the displaced citizens of Mandatory Palestine are not registered under UNRWA or UNHCR mandates.